 John Garcia III, Ed.L.D.

 213.413.4130 Ext.
 262

 Strategies & Outcomes

-- Parent education, engagement and advocacy efforts to develop and build the leadership skills of parents so they can become stronger advocates for their children and communities.
+- Parent and student engagement and advocacy efforts to develop and build the leadership skills of parents and students so they can become stronger advocates for improved college affordability and closing college completion gaps.

 Step 1: Letter of Intent (LOI): LOIs are reviewed year-round on an ongoing basis.
 Applicant’s strategic plan (approved by applicant’s Board of Directors) is required for all grant requests.